top of page

 The Computer's Geometry Teacher

 Although algorithms for spatial data are important in many areas of everyday-life, Bettina’s research shows a particular interest in geographic information science.
 For example, Bettina uses computational tools to better understand the complex behaviour of rivers and estuaries.
-She points out that, if rivers start flooding, splitting up in ‘braided’ networks, or altogether change their trajectory, this can have grave consequences for both human beings and nature.
+She points out that, if rivers start flooding or changing their channels, this can have grave consequences for both human beings and the natural environment.
 Therefore, it is important to develop algorithms that can capture and analyse how rivers and estuaries change over time – to better understand their dynamics, and to anticipate and respond to changing network patterns.
-Although more complex than a robotic vacuum cleaner, this project still involves a computer-based sense of spatiality: Bettina and her peers use geometry to represent river networks with mathematical models that can be understood and analysed by the computer.
+Bettina and her peers use tools from computational geometry and topology to represent river networks with mathematical structures that can be understood and analysed by a computer.

-In light of Bettina’s interest in the ecosystem sciences, one future project that she hopes to initiate is in the field of animal movement.
+Another project that Bettina is currently working on is in the field of behavioural ecology.
 Algorithms for spatial data, she explains, can also be used to detect and localize poachers.
-Based on how animals respond to disruptions – captured in large sets of trajectory data – algorithms might not only be able to pinpoint where exactly the poacher is coming from, but also whether we are not just dealing with a natural predator.
+Based on how animals respond to disruptions – captured in large sets of trajectory data – algorithms may not only be able to pinpoint where exactly the poacher is coming from, but also whether we are not just dealing with a natural predator.

 In 2011, Bettina won the first Netherlands Prize for ICT Research.
-Between 2010 and 2016, Bettina was a member of the Young Academy of the Royal Netherlands Academy of Arts and Sciences and the Global Young Academy.
-In addition, Bettina served as programme committee chair for the 42nd International Colloquium on Automata, Languages, and Programming – Track A – in 2015, and as programme committee co-chair for the 34th International Symposium om Computation Geometry in 2018.
-Today, Bettina continues her research at the Eindhoven University of Technology.
+She was a member of the Young Academy of the Royal Netherlands Academy of Arts and Sciences (2010-2015) and the Global Young Academy (2011-2016).
+In addition, Bettina served as programme committee chair for the 42nd International Colloquium on Automata, Languages, and Programming – Track A in 2015, and as programme committee co-chair for the 34th International Symposium om Computation Geometry in 2018 and the 24th SIAM Symposium on Algorithm Engineering and Experiments in 2022.
+Today, Bettina continues her research at Eindhoven University of Technology.
 Here, she joined as assistant professor in 2003, after which she was promoted to full professor in 2012.
-Since 2015, Bettina is leading the aforementioned Applied Geometric Algorithms Group at the Department of Mathematics and Computer Science - indeed, as the ‘computer’s geometry teacher’.
-As Bettina puts it herself: “I like my data spatial”.
+Since 2015, Bettina is leading the Applied Geometric Algorithms Group at the Department of Mathematics and Computer Science - indeed, as the ‘computer’s geometry teacher’.

 See all videos about